rabstolaf/bwsys/06_golden-node-configuration.md

 Run: `sudo netplan --debug apply`

 After that, run:
-`ip address show`  , you shoudld see there is now more information on that interface.
+`ip address show`
+You should see there is now more information on that interface.
 This includes `inet 172.22.0.1`.
 If you see that IP address, `172.22.0.1`, you have done this right.

-Weel done :)
+Well done :)

 To check whether you have access to the internet, run this command:
 `ping google.com`